 - A Grade School serving grades one through eight

 Bright Water School is located in the beautiful and historic St. Nicholas Building in the Capitol Hill neighborhood.
 Gardens in the courtyard and playgrounds surrounding the school have been extensively renovated.
 Nearby Volunteer Park provides acres of playing fields and outdoor enrichment.

-As a Seattle Waldorf school, we are a part of the active and growing Waldorf network in Seattle and the Pacific Northwest.
+As a Seattle Waldorf school, we are a part of the active and growing Waldorf network in the Pacific Northwest.
 Students come from the entire metropolitan region.
 Our graduating eighth graders go on to a wide range of high schools, both private and public.

 What does Bright Water School feel like?

 - Students at Bright Water School experience a caring community of teachers and peers.

 - Bright Water School’s balanced program of practical skills, movement, music, art, world languages, and academics addresses the whole child.

 - Faculty members work closely with students, helping them to learn academic discipline and responsibility, and teaching them to work independently.